sharkvortex/sharkvortex/README.md

 I started coding in 2023 and have been learning full-stack development through building real projects — from QR-based ordering systems to WebSocket chat apps and payment gateway integrations.
-I'm currently focused on strengthening my backend architecture and DevOps skills.
+Currently focused on strengthening backend architecture and DevOps.

 Open to collaborating on full-stack projects, freelance work, or just talking shop about web development.